Carnewas at Bedruthan from the bus stop

 From Carnewas car park, follow the path which runs from the information board, turning right towards the coast path, and continue down the stone steps.
 Alternatively, start with a short detour along the path straight ahead and through the gorse, for dramatic views along the coastline in both directions before heading to the right and joining the path down the steps.

-At the bottom of the steps take in the view or descend the cliff stairs to enjoy time on the beach, not National Trust.
-Please note the stairs are closed during winter from the beginning of November.
-Climb the steps from the beach.
-Continue up the stone steps with views of the beach and stacks to the left.
+At the bottom of the steps you'll find a viewing area overlooking the beach.
+Please note the beach stairs are closed due to a cliff fall and there is currently no access to Bedruthan beach.
+Continue up the stone steps to re-join the coast path, with views of the beach and stacks to the left.

 Some believe that the origin of the name stems from the legend of a giant named Bedruthan who used the stacks as stepping stones across the beach.
 Others think that the name came about because of the staircase, which currently provides access to the beach.
 A somewhat challenging descent down the steep steps is rewarded by your arrival at a beautiful beach.
 NB: It is unsafe to bathe at any time and be aware of the risk of being cut off by the tide.